lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 `gosec -severity medium -confidence medium ./...`{{exec}}

-You can see several issues were found, but if we instead change the minimum severity level to high we find only one issue that is of high severity:
+You can see several issues are reported, but if we instead change the minimum severity level to high we only find two issues:

 `gosec -severity high -confidence medium ./...`{{exec}}